-

 Disarmament and non-proliferation

-Belgium considers international security as one and indivisible.
+Belgium considers international security as a top priority.
 Belgium is in favor of a global approach and balanced progress in the field of disarmament and non-proliferation, with a focus on both conventional weapons and weapons of mass destruction.

 -